-Top 10 Craziest Solutions to Global Warming
+Top 10 Craziest Environmental Ideas

 World politicians will toss around the best ideas they have to get us out of the climate change mess we're in when they meet at the U.N.
 Copenhagen summit next week.
 Many people have suggested novel ways to combat the water pollution, smog, mounds of trash and global warming facing Earth.
 Here are some of the wackier (or at least, wackier-sounding) solutions ever proposed to solve Earth's problems.